 Serving the San Antonio area since 2008

-Asbestos and lead are a more common occurrence than one might think, especially for buildings constructed before the 1980s.
+Asbestos and lead, even today, are a more common occurrence than one might think, especially for buildings constructed before the 1980s.
 Asbestos and lead are often discovered after the building has experienced damage and requires fire or water damage restoration.
 Abatement services are recommended once lead and asbestos are discovered because they are known to cause health problems like cancer and organ damage.

 Problems Caused by Lead